nsaghatelyan/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](https://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 4.0.6 =
+* 1) Applied some interface changes in admin panel for better user experience
+* 2) Fixed minor bugs
+* 3) Optimized image behaviour in frontend

 = 4.0.5 =
 * 1) Full screen option support